gergelygembela/retehf6/Analysis.md

 ### Test testReq1_2
 Tests whether the ACC can be turned off.

+### Test testReq1_3
+Test whether the ACC can set a new target speed.

 ### Test testReq2_1_1_1
 Tests whether the ACC can command the engine to increase the speed of the car correctly.